SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/saucelabs-selenium-partnership.md

 This unwavering support has nurtured a project governed openly, not by a single entity, but by the community.
-This model has welcomed diverse contributors, including Google Chrome, Microsoft, Apple, BrowserStack, and Mozilla Firefox teams.
+This model has welcomed diverse contributors, including Google Chrome, Microsoft, Apple, LambdaTest, Applitools, BrowserStack, and Mozilla Firefox teams.
 Together, they have developed WebDriver BiDi, the next generation of WebDriver.

 The project's open governance and collaborative nature have allowed continuous work on client bindings, particularly WebDriver BiDi, community support, documentation improvements, and